masl123/YM2151-Arduino-Software/README.md

 #### Polyphonic-mode:
 The notes which are sent over midi are assigned automatically to one of the free voices of the chip.
 All voices have the same timbre.
 There can be a maximum of eight notes playing at the same time.
 Midi notes and control change messages have to be sent over midi channel 1.
-The control messages which can be sent in polyphonic-mode over midi channel one, are described in Mapping.md.
+The control messages which can be sent in polyphonic-mode over midi channel one, are described in [Mapping.md](Mapping.md).

 #### Monophonic-mode:
 This mode allows you to control up to eight different monophonic voices with different timbres.
 The notes and control change messages which are sent over midi are assigned to the same Voice as the Midi Channel number.
 So sending a message over midi channel 5, only affects voice no. 5 of the YM2151 Chip.
 As the YM2151-Chip has eight voices, only midi channels one through eight are used.
-The control messages which can be sent in monophonic-mode over midi channels one through eight, are described in Mapping.md.
+The control messages which can be sent in monophonic-mode over midi channels one through eight, are described in [Mapping.md](Mapping.md).

-<br>- See Mapping.md for the control-messages you can send over midi to control the parameters of the chip.
+<br>- See [Mapping.md](Mapping.md) for the control-messages you can send over midi to control the parameters of the chip.
-<br>- See LICENSE for the Licensing terms.
+<br>- See [LICENSE.md](LICENSE.md) for the Licensing terms.

 <br>